Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 Which gives us a ranking of $e \preceq_{t'_{1}} b \preceq_{t'_{1}} d \preceq_{t'_{1}} c \preceq_{t'_{1}} a$

-If we input this ranking into the weighted borda count we get:
+If we input this ranking into the weighted Borda count we get:

 $e \preceq_{t'_{2}} d \preceq_{t'_{2}} b \preceq_{t'_{2}} a \preceq_{t'_{2}} c$ as our next ranking.